-While some of the biggest electronic health records (EHR) companies are focused on large hospitals, there are plenty of EHR firms that tailor their products to small practices.
-Finding the one that's right for your small medical practice most likely means focusing on issues like cost and ease of use.
+The largest electronic health record (EHR) companies are primarily focused on large enterprise systems, like hospitals, but there are still plenty of other EHR vendors that design their products specifically for smaller practices as well.
+Finding which one is right for you and your staff means focusing on things like cost and ease of use.

-A cloud-based option is probably more effective for small businesses rather than a system that requires hosting servers on the premises.
-By outsourcing the hosting to the vendor, small practices don't need to maintain an IT staff beyond what they need for their own computer network.
-If something goes wrong with the system on the vendor's end, it's their responsibility to fix it.
+We recommend a cloud-based option for smaller practices rather than a locally hosted system.
+By outsourcing hosting to the vendor, your practice won't have to maintain an IT staff or pay high up front costs for installation.
+And if something goes wrong with the system on the vendor's end, it's their responsibility to fix it.

 Dr. James Legan, a Montana-based internist who works at a multi-specialty practice, told Business News Daily vendor support is also a key for small practices, and echoed the idea that ease of use is essential.

 Legan, who now uses Amazing Charts, said that minimizing downtime in case a problem should arise and making sure the system is intuitive are especially important to his practice.

 Systems that are difficult to use will not only slow down your service to patients, they could frustrate your employees, too.